Projects

 Radical Generosity, 2024

 Radical Generosity brought together the work of artists Katherine Hattam, Gyun Hur, Ellen Koshland, Jazz Money, Elvis Richardson, and Mithu Sen, in an exhibition at Haydens gallery.
-At the heart of this show is a deep exploration of language, how words have the power to shape, heal, or harm, and how naming can be both an act of care and a political intervention.
-Radical Generosity is not just an exhibition, it is a call to action.
+At the heart of this show was a deep exploration of language, how words have the power to shape, heal, or harm, and how naming can be both an act of care and a political intervention.
+Radical Generosity was not just an exhibition, but a call to action.

-A series of intimate, round-table conversations over shared meals were hosted in the gallery throughout October.
-Where participants, selected via open call, discussed care, community and feminism, sharing ideas and food in the spirit of generosity.
+A series of intimate, round-table conversations over shared meals were hosted in the gallery throughout October, discussing care, community and collectivity, sharing ideas and food in the spirit of generosity.

 Exhibition Catalogue